 Established in 2010 and funded by the ESRC, CAGE conducts policy-driven economics research informed by culture, history and behaviour.
 CAGE researchers analyse historical and contemporary data to draw out lessons for modern policy.

-The Centre for Research in Economic Theory and its Applications (CRETA) coordinates collaborative research in economic theory, its applications and in multi-disciplinary projects with related disciplines such as applied mathematics, biology, philosophy and political science.
+The Centre for Research in Economic Theory and its Applications (CRETA) coordinates collaborative research in economic theory and its applications, and in multi-disciplinary projects with related disciplines such as applied mathematics, biology, philosophy and political science.

 The Quantitative and Analytical Political Economy Research Centre (QAPEC) provides a framework to coordinate collaborative research in quantitative and analytical political economy across the University of Warwick and with the Centre’s UK and international networks and partners.

-Members of the Development and Economic History Group combine archival data, lab-in-the-field experiments, randomised controlled trials, text analysis, survey and secondary data along with theoretical tools to study issues in development and economic history.
+The Development and Economic History Group combines archival data, lab-in-the-field experiments, randomised controlled trials, text analysis, survey and secondary data along with theoretical tools to study issues in development and economic history.

-The Econometrics and Labour Group covers a wide number of topics within the areas of modern econometric theory and applications (e.g. the econometrics of networks), as well as labour economics (e.g. the economics of education, gender economics, technology and innovation).
+The Econometrics and Data Science Group covers a wide number of topics within the areas of modern econometric theory and applications as well as labour economics (e.g. the economics of education, gender economics, technology and innovation).

-The Political Economy and Public Economics Group investigates topics from two disciplines which have natural complementarities.
-Political economy focuses on the political feasibility of certain policies whereas public economics tries to determine which policies are optimal in every environment.
+The PEPE Group investigates topics from disciplines with natural complementarities: political economy focuses on the political feasibility of policies, while public economics studies which policies are optimal in every environment.